 Luminosity = 255 x 0.3 + 101 x 0.59 + 80 x 0.11 = 145, the Sum is slightly above mid-scale, far from indicating clipping.

 The three channel sum is one grayscale luminosity value for each pixel.
 If our scene had contained many shades of red, green, and blue, then our pixels would have had many sums, and a more continuous histogram.
 But this scene was intentionally simple, one single RGB color.
 The luminosity histogram shows how those gray pixels would be distributed over the range.
-But this image is all the same one color, so one peak.
+But this fist image at top above is all the same one color, so one peak.
 The sum of the coefficients (0.3+0.59+0.11) is 1, but each is reduced to a fraction, in a way that green is weighted twice red, and about 5 times blue, representing how human eyes perceive the brightness of those colors, and this result.
 For example, if the RGB were (255,255,255), the grayscale would be 255 (white), but if (0,0,255), bright blue, the grayscale is 0.11x255 = 28.
 How a B&W photo should look, but not real data for color.

 Some users imagine the single channel histogram is showing only the Green channel directly.
 Possibly some cameras vary technique, but this one is not.
 Raw is RGGB, and Green is weighted more heavily in luminosity, so sometimes luminosity can look similar (but lower at 0.59x value).
 Multiplying these tones by a fraction reduces their number, which eliminates any possibility that it can still show clipping.
 255 becomes a smaller number.